wretchedghost/bashConfig/README.md

     esac
 fi

-# if the command-not-found package is installed, use it
+# If the command-not-found package is installed, use it
 if [ -x /usr/lib/command-not-found -o -x /usr/share/command-not-found/command-not-found ]; then
 	function command_not_found_handle {
-	        # check because c-n-f could've been removed in the meantime
+	        # Check because c-n-f could've been removed in the meantime
                 if [ -x /usr/lib/command-not-found ]; then
 		   /usr/lib/command-not-found -- "$1"
                    return $?